ScaryPoppins/shelfie1/README.md

 Next you need to write your POST endpoint so you can add new products to your database.

 * Open server.js and create the entry point for the endpoint.
 The url should be '/api/product'.
-* Create the funciton for this endpoint in controller.js.
+* Create the function for this endpoint in controller.js.
 This endpoint should pull the name, price, and image URL off of the body.
 For now all you should do is console.log these values to make sure they're getting to the endpoint correctly.
 * Just like before, we should send a test string in the response so we can test our endpoint.
 * Make sure `nodemon` is running and open Postman again.
 When testing your endpoint, make sure to send a fake name, price, and image URL on the body.
-Once you get the test string back, and you can see the console.log in your endpoint showing the same fake values you sent in Postman you're ready to move on.
+Once you get the test string back, and you can see the console.log in your endpoint showing the same fake values you sent in Postman, you're ready to move on.
 * Open SQLTabs and write a query to add a new product in the table.
 Make sure to test it.
-    * Remember that parameters ($1, $2, etc) only work in your project.
-Test your sql statement with actual data here.
+    * Remember that parameters ($1, $2, etc) only work in your project files and not in SQLTabs.
+Test your sql query with actual data here.
 * Create a sql file in your db folder named 'create_product'.
 Copy the query you wrote in SQLTabs into the file, change the dummy data to parameters, and save it.
 * Go back to the function you wrote in your controller and remove the test response.
 Replace it with the database function create_product.
 Now set up the response to send the 'all good' status code.
 * Go back to Postman and test your endpoint again.
 This time you shouldn't get any data in the response, but the status code should be green and say 'OK'.
 Query your database and you should see the new product in your products table.